alec-borman/OmniScoreNotationLanguage/Readme.md

 ---

-## 🏗 The Visual Architecture
+## 🏗 The Engineering Architecture (Logic Layer)

-Before diving into syntax, it is crucial to understand the data model.
-OmniScore is not just text; it is a structured database of musical events.
+The following diagrams explain how the OmniScore engine structures data internally.

 ### 1. The Data Hierarchy
-An `.omni` file is structured like a class inheritance system.
+How the text file maps to an internal database schema.

 ```mermaid
 classDiagram